Celebrating the Solemnity of Saints Peter and Paul

 A question has plagued me since childhood: why do Peter and Paul share a feast day?
 Why does it seem like they are in competition with each other?
 Other apostles share feast days, such as Philip and James the Lesser on May 3 and Simon and Jude on October 28.
 But it does seem that the first Pope would have his own feast day.
 Why Peter and Paul on the same day?

 In addition to sharing the main feast day, the current Liturgical Calendar, revised in 1969, has an even number of feasts for Saints Peter and Paul.
 For Peter there is the Solemnity on June 29, then the Chair of St. Peter on February 22.
 St. Paul is celebrated on June 29 and January 25 for the Conversion of St. Paul.
-On November 18, there is an Optional Memorial for the Dedication of the Basilicas of Peter and Paul, again, sharing the same day.
+On November 18, there is an Optional Memorial for the Dedication of the Basilicas of Peter and Paul, again, with Peter and Paul sharing the same day.

 Before the revision of the calendar, there were several other feasts, but anytime there was a feast of St. Peter, there would be a commemoration of St. Paul on that day, and vice versa.
 Neither Saint would be excluded.